 The HRTC seeks to maintain a standard of dress both on and off the court that respects the traditions and standards of the game.

-The on-court dress code applies to all players.
-Non-members and visitors are not be permitted to play if they cannot comply with the code.
+The on-court dress code applies to all players, including members, non-members and visitors.
+Persons are not be permitted to play if they cannot comply with the code.

 Club staff monitor players’ clothing and are required by the committee to advise players if they fail to comply with the code.
 Whites are available to purchase in the pro shop, and the club provides a small stock of clean, second-hand garments that players may borrow.